microsoft/vcpkg/docs/commands/common-options.md

 Specify the target [architecture triplet][triplets].

-If unset, defaults to the `VCPKG_DEFAULT_TRIPLET` environment variable.
-If that is unset, it is deduced based on the host architecture and operating system.
+Defaults to the `VCPKG_DEFAULT_TRIPLET` environment variable.
+If that is unset, deduced based on the host architecture and operating system.

+Note that on Windows operating systems, the architecture is always deduced as x86 for legacy reasons.

 <a name="host-triplet"></a>